julientang/cmbenv_delensalot/README.rst

 Introduction
 ------------

+This package is a fork of exgalsky/xgsmenv environment written and maintained by Marcelo Alvarez.
-This package contains scripts for installing cmbenv, an environment for running extraglactic sky modeling software under development.
+It contains scripts for installing cmbenv, an environment for running extraglactic sky modeling software under development.
 Currently configured for running healpy and GPU-enabled jax on Perlmutter at NERSC.